 - c.
 Enter the Server address and Server port of the Modbus TCP server. - d.
 Under TCP packet flow optimization, you can select the sequence and compilation for sending Modbus queries.
 High efficiency is selected by default, i.e. the sending of requests and their combination into larger TCP packets take place in parallel.

-TIP: For communication issues with the Modbus device, you can try switching to either low latency as the next-best option or half-duplex as the slowest option (with the best compatibility). - 8.
-If you want to use an already-created Modbus device profile to save time during setup, for example, click on Import Modbus device profile and select the file from your file directory. - 9.
+TIP: In the event of communication issues with the Modbus device, you can try switching to either Low latency as the next-best option or Half-duplex as the slowest option (with the best compatibility).

+- If you want to use an already-created Modbus device profile to save time during setup, for example, click on Import Modbus device profile and select the file from your file directory. - 9.
 Additional settings are available in Advanced viewing mode: - a.
 In the Request timeout [ms] field, define after how many milliseconds without a response a request should be resent or discarded. - b.
 In the Request retry count field, enter how often a request should be sent if no response is received.
-After the entered number of attempts, the request is finally cancelled.

-10. Click on Save.
+After the entered number of attempts, the request is finally cancelled. - 10.
+Click on Save. - 11.
+Click on Signals.